softwaresaved/software-deposit-guidance/markdown/WhatNotToDeposit.md

 Check your data files and ensure you are only depositing data files that are of use to others, for example sample inputs and the corresponding outputs.

-If you have published, or intend to publish, results based on your data files, then consider following the FAIR [^4] principles for research data management, and deposit them into a digital repository as a citable research object too.
+If you have published, or intend to publish, results based on your data files, then consider following the FAIR [^4] principles for research data management and deposit them into a digital repository as a citable research object too.
 You can then use the metadata that describes your software and data deposits to link them together [^5].

 ## Unintended binary files and executables